 Proxmox VE is a powerful and lightweight open source server virtualization software, optimized for performance and usability.
 Offering maximum flexibility and using the Proxmox API, Bacula is fully integrated and can back up and recover data from Proxmox, including its two virtualization technologies – Kernel-based Virtual Machine (KVM) and container-based virtualization with Linux Containers (LXC) – and / or QEMU virtual machines.

-Bacula’s capabilities for Proxmox backup can be exploited in two different ways: by installing Bacula Enterprise File Daemon on each Guest, or by creating image backups using the Proxmox module.
+Bacula’s capabilities for Proxmox backup can be exploited in two different ways: by installing Bacula Enterprise File Daemon on each Guest, or by creating image backups using Bacula's Proxmox module (details further below).

-The second backup strategy prioritizes image backups as the main backup method.
-In this case there’s no need to install Bacula’s file daemon onto every VM, but you do need instead to use the Proxmox module.
-The disks in question are saved either as the raw images (QEMU VMs), or as .tar archives (LXC VMs).
-The snapshot technology is used to both read and save the contents of your disks, and the Proxmox API is utilized after that to dump these copies in a specific place.
+The second backup strategy uses Bacula's Proxmox module, and prioritizes image backups as the main backup method.
+This module offers far higher performance, efficiency and speed of use.
+With the Proxmox module, there is no need to install Bacula’s file daemon onto every VM.
+Data is saved either as raw images (QEMU VMs), or as .tar archives (LXC VMs).
+The snapshot technology is used to both read and save the contents of your disks, and the Proxmox API is utilized after that to dump these copies in a place specified the system administrator.

-Since with this method Bacula has no need to go through the Client filesystems to read and analyze the data, the overall toll on the infrastructure from this backup method is lighter than with the other one.
-And as the design goal of Bacula’s Proxmox module is the second method, its backup and restore operations are examined more thoroughly here.
+With Bacula's Proxmox module, Bacula has no need to go through the Client filesystems to read and analyze the data.
+The overall toll on the infrastructure from this backup method is therefore lighter than with the other one.
+Bacula’s Proxmox module offers a number of industry leading advantages, and its backup and restore operations are examined more thoroughly here.

 Regular backup operations for a single guest VM usually includes 3 main steps:

-There’s no limitation to the power state of a VM that you’re creating a backup of.
+There is no limitation to the power state of a VM that you back up.
 The snapshots themselves are created using the Proxmox hypervisor.
 The specific part of the program log lets you know about the process and its steps.

 The normal procedure is to create two files for LXC guest VM (.tar and .conf), and one file for a QEMU guest VM.
 Inside Bacula’s ecosystem these files can be found in specific locations:

-For the mentioned Proxmox backup method, there are 2 different restore operations:
+Using Bacula's Proxmox module, there are 2 different restore operations:

-Restoration process to a local directory is the easier one, it utilizes one specific parameter where=/some/path of Bacula that you have to use to specify the location for the backup that you’re restoring – it has to be a full path to the Proxmox module (the server that it’s located onto).
+Restore to a local directory is possible; it utilizes one specific parameter where=/some/path of Bacula that you have to use to specify the location for the backup that you’re restoring – it has to be a full path to the Proxmox module (the server that it’s located onto).

 An example of a local directory restoration command would look like this: